shakebugs/shake-docs/docs/android/users/chat.md

 title: Chat
 ---

-If needed, your users can [chat with you](/android/shake-ui/chat-screen) to provide you more details about their reported bugs, crashes or feedback.
-You fill fix issues faster and make your customers happier.
+>If needed, your users can [chat with you](/android/shake-ui/chat-screen) to provide you more details about their reported bugs, crashes or feedback.
+You will fix issues faster and make your customers happier.

 ## Enable